ashwin975/Azure-Unity-Catalog-Project/README.md

 # Azure-Unity-Catalog-Project

 ## Introduction:
 - In this project, I have executed an end-to-end ingestion and transformation pipeline based on Databricks [Medallion Framework](https://www.databricks.com/glossary/medallion-architecture).
-The project aims to demonstrate the seamless integration of Azure services with Unity, facilitating efficient data processing and analysis.
+The project aims to demonstrate the seamless integration of Azure services with Unity Catalog, facilitating efficient data processing and analysis.

 🥉 Bronze: Initial Ingestion of the raw data as External tables stored in Delta lake format